 First not null (nnfirst)

-Returns the first non-null value of a specified column for each group.
+Returns the first non-null value found in a specified column for each grouping occurrence.
+If you want to include null values, you can use the First (first) operation.

 How does it work in the search window?